lizongying/go-crawler/README.md

       e.g., in Redis usage), it can be used.
 However, for greater generality, using `extra` might be more convenient.

   Enqueuing:
-    * `YieldExtra` or `MustYieldExtra`
+    * `YieldExtra` or `MustYieldExtra` or `UnsafeYieldExtra`

   Dequeuing:
     * `GetExtra` or `MustGetExtra`

 * Whether to use `Must[method]`, such as `MustYieldRequest`?

+  `Must[method]` is more concise, but it might be less convenient for troubleshooting errors, and will exit on error.
+Whether to use it depends on the individual style of the user.
+  If there's a need for specific error handling, then regular methods like `YieldRequest` should be used.

+* Whether to use `Unsafe[method]`, such as `UnsafeYieldRequest`?

-  `Must[method]` is more concise, but it might be less convenient for troubleshooting errors.
+  `Unsafe[method]` is more concise, but it might be less convenient for troubleshooting errors.
 Whether to use it depends on the individual style of the user.
   If there's a need for specific error handling, then regular methods like `YieldRequest` should be used.